How To Run A Productive Last Minute Meeting

 When you let employees bring computers and phones into a meeting, you’re suddenly competing for their attention.
 Even if they are using their laptop to take notes, they’ll have a harder time remembering everything that was talked about in the meeting.

 Make a no electronics rule and stick to it.
 The only reason anyone should be looking at their phone is if they are in charge of tracking time.
 Even then, if you have any other kind of clock, use it.

 5. If You’re Late, You’re Out

 This might sound harsh, but remember, the meeting has to start on time.
 You can’t wait around for late people to show up.

-So if someone can’t get there on time, make it clear that they won’t be allowed into the meeting.
-Having someone walk in late and take a few minutes to get settled can be very distracting.
+Make it clear that late comers won’t be allowed into the meeting.
+Having someone walk in late and take a few minutes to get settled can be very distracting and disrespectful.
 Catching them up on what they missed will also take the meeting off course.

 Make sure everyone understands that they are responsible for getting to the meeting on time and remind them the meeting starts exactly when the agenda says it does.